 In addition to mergers and acquisitions, Keyes has remained a top competitor by offering the industry’s slate of services – mortgage, title, property management and insurance — said Keyes’ owner, Mike Pappas.
 The brokerage purchased Illustrated Properties about a year ago, propelling Keyes right to the top of TRD’s ranking of firms in Palm Beach County.

-The industrywide trend toward ever-increasing commission splits is what made Keyes start gobbling up smaller brokerages over 15 years ago, Pappas said, going on to explain that “100 percent companies” like Premier Estate have thousands of agents and have stripped out all of the components of a branch, offering full or nearly full commissions with basic services and flat fees.
+The industrywide trend toward ever-increasing commission splits is what made Keyes start gobbling up smaller brokerages over 15 years ago, Pappas said, going on to explain that “100 percent companies” have thousands of agents and have stripped out all of the components of a branch, offering full or nearly full commissions with basic services and flat fees.
 “The admin staff and rent is minimal.
 They’re attracting the lower producers,” he said.

 But the firms that continue growing via acquisition don’t pose any kind of threat to local firms, EWM’s Shuffield said: “Unless UPS is going to start shipping houses, you’re still going to need some people.”